Learn why finding a hobby that’s right for you is not only good for passing the time, but is good for your mental well-being.

 I called my husband once again, this time laying down in the middle of the hallway.
 “I need you to come home.”

-He raced home and tucked me into bed with some Advil and a heating pad.
+He raced home and tucked me into bed with Advil and a heating pad.
 Sitting down and looking straight into my tear-filled eyes, he said, “I know you think you can, but you can’t do this anymore.
 We have to get some help.”
 I knew he was right.
 I just was having a hard time admitting I was no longer in control.

 REMEMBERING THE PAST

 One day my nanny was working on a school project and asked if I had some glue.
 “What kind do you need?”
-I asked, and opened the guest room door.
-I pulled out a big box filled with tacky glue, glue guns, Elmer’s glue, glue dots, fabric glue and glue strips.
-Her eyes lit up as she peered into the closet, bulging with rows of fabric, paintbrushes, ribbon, glass jars, wooden signs, buttons and sewing machines.
+I asked and opened the guest room door.
+I pulled out a big box filled with tacky glue, glue guns, Elmer’s glue, glue dots, fabric glue, and glue strips.
+Her eyes lit up as she peered into the closet, bulging with rows of fabric, paintbrushes, ribbon, glass jars, wooden signs, buttons, and sewing machines.

 “I didn’t know you had all this in here!” she said.
 I pointed to the other side of the room, where stacks of bins were labeled with more arts and crafts supplies.
 There were stacks of books on how to knit, sew and start your own craft business.
-Another shelf had embroidery thread, rings, yarn balls, hooks and looms.
+Another shelf had embroidery thread, rings, yarn balls, hooks, and looms.

 “Do you know how to do all this?” she asked.
 I hadn’t thought about these hobbies and treasures since I’d been sick.
 Over the next few days, I showed her how to create her own custom embroidery by hand and gave her a few paint tubes and instructions on how to make her own coffee table tray.

-Later when she was taking the kids to their swim and gymnastics lessons, she said to me, “Hey you are doing so much better, why don’t you go out and take some of your own classes?”
+Later when she was taking the kids to their swimming and gymnastics lessons, she said to me, “Hey you are doing so much better, why don’t you go out and take some of your own classes?”

 These words lit a fire under me.
 I hadn’t considered doing something fun for myself in a long time.
 I was just trying to make sure the kids were living a normal-ish life while I got better.